297 - Cornelius Becomes a Believer

-The same Holy Spirit welcomed the Jews (see #287 - The Arrival of the Holy Spirit), the Samaritans (see #292 - The Believers Are Scattered), and now the Gentiles into the kingdom of God.
+The same Holy Spirit welcomed the Jews (see #287 - October 14), the Samaritans (see #292 - October 19), and now the Gentiles into the kingdom of God.
 He empowered them all equally.
 God wants us to be unified in our worship and undivided in our service regardless of our religious heritage and racial background.
 Is this ‘oneness’ in Jesus Christ something you actively pursue?